 Where there are places available for some but not all applicants within a particular criterion, distance from home to school will be the deciding factor.
-Distance will be measured as the crow flies from the front door of the child's home address [including flats] to the main entrance of the school [using the local Authority's computerised measuring system].
+Distance will be measured in a straight line from a single fixed central point at the school to a point in the centre of the home address of the child using the Local Land and Property Gazetteer and British National East Grid Easting and Northing coordinates.
 Those living closest to the school will receive the highest priority.